• Skip to primary navigation

 Pirozhki Buns with Filling

-Since we are discussing yeast-leavened dough this week, I thought it would be incomplete without mentioning Pirozhki.
-I’m not sure what the English equivalent is for these delicious, versatile buns with various fillings โ€”maybe hand pies?
+While writing about yeast-leavened dough, I thought it would be incomplete without mentioning Pirozhki.
+I’m not sure what the English equivalent is for these delicious, versatile stuffed buns with various fillings โ€”maybe hand pies?
 If you know the term, please let us know in the comments!

 Pirozhki Buns with Filling